srthurman/selectstarfromlanguages/content/04122015_oo_principles_part_1_python.md

 Interfaces are a way of adding flexibility.
 They are nothing more than a list of empty methods that any class that uses ("implements") that interface must define.
 So you could have 10 very different classes all implementing the same interface.
 In addition, a class can implement multiple interfaces.

 Their utility comes from being able to check for, and base actions off of, this interface rather than a type.
 Let's say you have a function that takes an object as input.
 You want to call the `ride()` method on that input object.
 That could be a horse, a bike, a ferris wheel, and more.
-In some cases you can have a parent class everything inherits from, and you can check for that parent relationship, as any methodss available in the parent is also in the child.
+In some cases you can have a parent class everything inherits from, and you can check for that parent relationship, as any methods available in the parent is also in the child.
 Since it isn't likely, in this example, that there's a logical parent class, you would need to create a different function for each different type of input you want.
 If instead these disparate objects all had classes that implemented some interface with a `ride` method, you no longer need different functions!
 You just have one function which checks for that interface.

 Ok ok, get to the Python.
 Well, that was a lot of explanation just to tell you there are no interfaces in Python, at least not formally.
 ABC's and their virtual classes are the closest approximation Python has.